George Song

 Typical useReducer Pattern

-Most React.useReducer examples you encounter dispatch actions that look something like { type, payload }, with reducer functions that consists of a switch statement that matches on type and uses the payload to calculate the next state.
+Most React.useReducer examples you encounter dispatch actions resembling { type, payload }.
+Their reducer functions typically consist of a switch statement that matches on type and uses payload to calculate the next state.

 const reducer = (count, { type, payload }) => {